adamcq/adamcq/README.md

 <h3 align="center">I'm a first year master's student in Computer Science, specializing in Data Analysis at EPFL in Lausanne, Switzerland.</h3>

-👯 I am looking for a master's thesis in the industry.
-I would be eager to collaborate on the implementation of any Database Management System / Query Optimizer or other projects at the intersection of Data Science and Systems Engineering.
+👯 Currently looking for a master's thesis in the industry.
+Interested in projects at the intersection of Data Science and Systems Engineering.

 Check out my LinkedIn profile:
 <div id="badges">